Shaheema-dot/demo-repo/README.md

 # Demo

-Learning Git and Github is amazing thing.
+Learning Git and Github is amazing thing!